 The Kingdom of Christ and God

 A Sermon on Ephesians 5:5Read more

 “All believers are called to be saints,” states Dr. Martyn Lloyd-Jones.
 This principle is well-supported from Scripture, yet there are some who teach that only a select few Christians should be recognized as saints.
-This is a key point because it recognizes the work of God in the lives of all who believe in him, not just a select few.
-Have you ever wondered what the goal of your salvation is?
-Dr. Lloyd-Jones, from Ephesians 5:5, demonstrates that it is to make us holy, not happy.
+This is a key point because it recognizes the work of God in the lives of all who believe in Him, not just a select few.
+In this sermon on Ephesians 5:5 titled “The Kingdom of Christ and God,” Dr. Lloyd-Jones demonstrates that the goal of salvation is to make one holy, not happy.
 Though happiness is a byproduct, it is not the main goal.
 This, says Dr. Lloyd-Jones, differentiates Christianity from cults.
-We see many people today who profess to be believers but are selling a Christianity that makes people wealthy and happy, the complete opposite of Jesus’ promise that his followers are called to obedience and would sometimes even suffer for his sake!
-The Kingdom of Christ and of God are the same, which means that true believers will follow the commands of Christ.
-Yet, some take this to mean that our salvation is brought about by our good works.
-Is this true?
-Dr. Lloyd-Jones presents the biblical case for why this view is unbiblical and helps us to understand that our salvation produces good works but does not derive from them.
+Many people today profess to be believers but are selling a Christianity that makes people wealthy and happy, the complete opposite of Jesus’s promise that His followers are called to obedience and would sometimes even suffer for His sake.
+The kingdom of Christ and of God are the same, which means that true believers will follow the commands of Christ.
+Yet, some take this to mean that salvation is brought about by good works.
+Dr. Lloyd-Jones presents the biblical case for why this view is unbiblical and helps explain that salvation produces good works but does not derive from them.

 Additional Scripture Translations

 5For this you know with certainty, that no sexually immoral or impure or greedy person, which amounts to an idolater, has an inheritance in the kingdom of Christ and God.

 Ephesians 5:5, King James Version (KJV)

 5For this ye know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.